linhfishCR7/Student-System/README.md

 # QLSV
- System management Student using ASP.NET C# and HTML5 CSS for Interface
+Student  management System using ASP.NET C# and HTML5 CSS for Interface()